 California's framework of property tax law (California Revenue and Taxation Code and rules from the State Board of Equalization) includes multiple provisions to ease the tax burden on eligible taxpayers.
-Generally, these consist of exclusions, which have the effect of making specified types of property not taxable, and exemptions, which have the effect of reducing the taxable assessed value.
+Generally, these consist of exclusions, which have the effect of making some changes in ownerships and specified types of property not taxable, and exemptions, which have the effect of reducing the taxable assessed value.
 Eligibility for these benefits depends on the characteristics of the owners (such as being disabled or elderly or a charitable organization), or the characteristics of the property (such having suffered a disaster loss or been taken by eminent domain).
-Accordingly, for example, for fiscal year 2014-2015, we granted exemptions totaling \$5.2 billion, of which 83 percent went to institutions (non-profits, religious and church organizations, hospitals, and school).
+Accordingly, for example, for fiscal year 2015-2016, we granted exemptions totaling \$5.5 billion, of which 84 percent went to institutions (non-profits, religious and church organizations, hospitals, and school).
 In addition, programs to assist or postpone payments are available.